 As if aware that labeling John’s words as effeminate risks error, the other half of his notes are as safe as possible: excerpts or summaries of St. John Newman’s summaries of St. Thomas Aquinas’ summaries of the church fathers.
 These may be dramatically unconvincing and totally detached from this volume’s gimmick, such as this unconvincing argument against the original text of the Nicene-Constantinopolitan Creed:

 So, Aquinas asks, if we take “proceeds” to mean merely “comes from,” and the Spirit as much as the Son is understood as a divine Person who proceeds from the Father, who would the Spirit and the Son be different from each other?
 Each is divine, each proceeds from the Father.
 They cannot differ by being different instances of the same kind of thing, because different instances of the same kind of thing can exist only because of distinct matter (for example, two cubes of the exact same dimensions made of different “stuff”), and there is no matter in God.
-Thus they can differ only in virtue of some kind of formal opposition.
+Thus they can differ only in virtue of some formal opposition.
 But there are only four types of formal opposition: there are contradictory opposites (hot versus not hot); contrary opposites (hot versus cold); private opposites (sighed versus blind); and relative opposites) like hotter versus less hot).
 Of these, the Son and the Spirit cannot differ by contradictory or contrary opposition, because they have the same nature; and neither can they differ by private opposition, because they are equal.
 Thus, they can differ only by the relative opposition;, that is, that the Spirit is reckoned as one who proceeds from the Son, and the Son as one from whom the Spirit proceeds.
 Therefore, it must be the case that the persons of the Trinity are distinguished in this way: the Spirit is distinguished from the Son as proceeding from the Son as well as the Father; the Son proceeds only from the Father; and the Father is the one from whom the Son and the Spirit both proceed.

 Michael Pakaluk, Mary’s Voice in the Gospel of John, ppg.
 208-209